 The Greatest Royal Rumble

-All night, WWE pushed the hashtag GRR - short for Greatest Royal Rumble.
-Fans were also pondering what kind of reward would be given out for winning not just any Rumble - but the Greatest Royal Rumble.
+All night, WWE pushed the hashtag GRR, short for Greatest Royal Rumble.
+Fans were also pondering what kind of reward would be given out for winning not just any Rumble, but the Greatest Royal Rumble.
 A 50 man Royal Rumble.
 Turns out it's just another trophy and championship belt that I"m not sure can be defended.
 GRR indeed.

 One problem with this match was an unbalance in talent.
 To WWE's credit, they filled all 50 men without having anyone do double duty.
-Not to mention heavy hitters Sami Zayn, Drew McIntyre, Big Show and Kane missed this for various reasons.
+Not to mention heavy hitters Sami Zayn, Drew McIntyre, Big Show, and Kane missed this for various reasons.
 Unfortunately, the first half of this match was filled with mooks like Primo Colon, Konnor and the barely appearing Mike Kanellis.
 There were some heavy hitters in the first half such as 2/3 of New Day and Elias in the first half.
-Kurt Angle was in the first half and we saw a sample of a dream match between him and Daniel Bryan.
+Kurt Angle was in the first half, and we saw a sample of a dream match between him and Daniel Bryan.

-Elias looked like a star, by eliminating 3 people at once and later eliminating Angle.
+Elias looked like a star by eliminating three people at once and later eliminating Angle.
 Pretty much anything that happened in this match was overshadowed by Titus O'Neil's entrance.
 Just as he was approaching the ring, he tripped and slid all the way under the apron.
 The commentary team lost it, and replayed the incident several times.
 (That's for the best since the cameraman didn't get the best angle the first time.)

-The second half was more exciting - boy this feels like an allegory for the show overall.
+The second half was more exciting, boy this feels like an allegory for the show overall.
 The second half saw biggies like Braun Strowman, Bobby Lashley and Big Cass enter.
 Chris Jericho and Kevin Owens reignited their feud.
 You can always count on those two to be entertaining.
 Shane McMahon took the bump of the night when Braun chucked him all the way to the Saudi announce table.
 After Big Cass came back from injury, Lashley almost put him back on the shelf with a botched brainbuster.
-Cass eliminated Daniel Bryan, looking like a bigger heel and fueling their fued.
+Cass eliminated Daniel Bryan, looking like a bigger heel and fueling their feud.
 Strowman eliminated Cass for the duke.

-Even if the stakes were tragically low, Strowman was the right man and it was refreshing to see the man score a big win.
+Even if the stakes were tragically low, Strowman was the right man, and it was refreshing to see the man score a big win.

 Match rating: 3.75 stars

 So was this the Greatest Royal Rumble?
 Far from it, but I don't think Solid Royal Rumble would have been as marketable.
 This show was a mixed bag.
 For a televised house show, it was pretty good.
-But WWE presented this as a much bigger deal so the amount of average matches is slightly harder to forgive.
-Greatest Royal Rumble is a rare example of a PPV with no pre-show and maybe some of these matches should have been relegated to that.
-No joke, the show ran FIVE HOURS.
-In WWE's defense this was necessary as there was an intermission so the audience could attend religious practices.
+But WWE presented this as a much bigger deal, so the amount of average matches is slightly harder to forgive.
+Greatest Royal Rumble is a rare example of a PPV with no pre-show, and maybe some of these matches should have been relegated to that.
+No joke, the show ran five hours.
+In WWE's defense, this was necessary as there was an intermission so the audience could attend religious practices.
 However, I came dangerously close to falling asleep during this show.
-They also played things a little too safe with all male titles on the line and the only change being a mandatory one.
+They also played things a little too safe with all-male titles on the line and the only change being a mandatory one.
 Maybe at least one title swap could've spiced things up.